scitags/flowd-go/rpms/glowd.1.md

   in a production scenario this setting should be `true`.

 # CONFIGURATION
-Glowd's configuration is defined through a JSON file which by default will be `/etc/glowd/conf.json`.
+Flowd-go's configuration is defined through a JSON file which by default will be `/etc/flowd-go/conf.json`.
 A different path can be specified through the `--conf` option.

 Please note **every** configuration parameter is optional.
 The configuration parsing logic can tell wether an option